Freedom Quilting Bee

-The Freedom Quilting Bee was a quilting cooperative based in Wilcox County, Alabama that operated from 1966 until 2012.
+The Freedom Quilting Bee (FQB) was a quilting cooperative based in Wilcox County, Alabama, that operated from 1966 until 2012.
 Originally begun by African American women to generate income, some of the Bee's quilts were displayed in the Smithsonian Institution.

 History

 The Freedom Quilting Bee was a quilting cooperative with members located throughout the Black Belt of Alabama.
 Black women created the cooperative in 1966 to generate income for their families.

 In December 1965, the Episcopal priest Francis X. Walter was in Wilcox County when a quilt on a clothesline outside a small home caught his eye.
-He had long been fascinated by American folk art and was interested in the quilt’s bold design.
+He had long been fascinated by American folk art and was interested in the quilt's bold design.
 The women began selling their quilts to Walter, who purchased them for $10 each.
 Walter was a priest who was returning to the area as part of the Selma Inter-religious Project.
 He received a $700 grant and traveled through the Black Belt, looking for quilts that a friend of his would sell in New York at auction.
 In the early stages, before the Freedom Quilting Bee was fully formed, quilts were sometimes made for sale in New York, while others came from the quilters' own beds or even family heirloom quilts from storage closets, sold to Father Walter because of the need for money for their families.
 Originally, Father Walter intended on using the majority of the extra money earned from the quilts once they were sold at auction to fund the Wilcox Southern Christian Leadership Conference (SCLC), and the remainder to be paid to the quilters themselves.
 Upon reflection, Father Walter noticed that there could be a need for a quilting co-operative, and he decided that the artists themselves should receive the money from the auctions.

 After the first auction in New York City, the quilts gained critical acclaim and popularity, prompting the craftswomen to organize an official quilting cooperative.
 Thus, the Freedom Quilting Bee was formed, and more than 60 quilters attended their first meeting in a local church in March 1966.
 As an alternative economic organization, the Freedom Quilting Bee is part of a history of collective economic work of Black Americans.
 These alternative economics were used to raise the socioeconomic status of poor Black communities by allowing them to continue working in their own communities, while also reaching people across the country with their art.
 During the late 1960s and 1970s, the cooperative changed its operations to increase profits through a more mass-market oriented model.
 New Yorker Stanley Selengut was hired as the industrial development consultant.
 Working for travel expenses alone, he brought their quilts to New York City and helped the cooperative make deals with Bloomingdales and Sears.